lindonroberts/trust-region/README.rst

 Requirements
 ------------
-pytrs requires the following software to be installed:
+trustregion requires the following software to be installed:

 * Python 2.7 or Python 3 (http://www.python.org/)